 Degree scholarship participants are encouraged to apply for Federal financial aid.
 Students who are eligible for the scholarship program may also accept other Northern scholarships, Federal Pell Grants, SEOGs, and state-supported scholarships and grants.
 Please note, however, that if the student chooses to accept these other grants and scholarships, the degree waiver will only be applied to increase the total amount of grants and scholarships up to the 100% benefit.
 The employee must obtain approval from his or her supervisor before enrolling each semester.
-Employee Enrollment Request Form is available on the NOC website at http://www.noc.edu/scholarships.
+Employee Enrollment Request Form is available on the NOC website or on the Link Resources Page (see the Resources section of this handbook).
 The completed online form must be approved and submitted before the last day of the drop/add period.
 Requests received after this date will not be considered.
 If employment with Northern Oklahoma College ends during a semester the employee is enrolled in course work covered under the program, the student may be required to reimburse the College for the tuition, fees, and books previously paid for by the College.
 Reimbursement will be at the discretion of the College after review of employment history, relevant circumstances, and length of employment.